stellarnodeN/Account_Creation/README.md

 ## What it does

-This script demonstrates how to create a new Solana account using the System Program's `createAccount` instruction.
+This script demonstrates how to create a new Solana account using the gill library.
 It:

 - Connects to Solana devnet using gill
 - Uses an existing wallet as the payer
 - Creates a new account with rent-exempt minimum balance
-- Returns the transaction signature and new account public key
+- Returns the transaction signature

 ## Usage